DrGuy/S2_apply_SCL_mask/README.txt

   --prjstr PRJSTR       If set, will warp Sentinel-2 SAFE data to the specified EPSG projection, e.g., "EPSG:2172" for
                         Irish Transverse Mercator.
 This must be formatted "EPSG:XXXXX", where "XXXXX" denotes the EPSG projection code.

+S2_apply_SCL_mask_v2.py ONLY:
+  --uint8 UINT8			Save output as unsigned 8-bit (byte) data.
+Default = True.

+KNOWN BUGS:

+	1. When using --safefile, the full path including MTD_MSIL2A.xml must be used.
+	2. The scripts do not support zipped SAFE files yet.
+	3. GDAL does not properly scale data in 8-bit, resulting in only even numbered values.
+This appears to be an internal bug in gdal, with similar results when converting data using gdal_translate directly from the command line.